VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Summary

 \item[3.]
-We convolve the source-plane image with the JWST/NIRCam point-spread function to produce a mock NIRCam image of the Misty Moons without lensing magnification, and find that the intrinsic galaxy has a radial surface-brightness profile comparable to those of faint ($M_\mathrm{UV}\sim-18$ mag) galaxies at $z\gtrsim10$, including JADES-GS-z13-0 and JADES-GS-z14-1.
-This suggests the possibility of more clump formation in the low mass galaxies in the early Universe. \end{itemize}
+We convolve the source-plane image with the JWST/NIRCam point-spread function to produce a mock NIRCam image of the Misty Moons without lensing magnification, and find that the intrinsic galaxy has a radial surface-brightness profile comparable to those of typical faint ($M_\mathrm{UV}\gtrsim-19$ mag) galaxies at $z\gtrsim10$, including JADES-GS-z13-0 and JADES-GS-z14-1.
+This suggests \red{that clump formation may be more common among} the low-mass galaxies in the early Universe. \end{itemize}